alxfed/alxfed.github.io/index.md

 # Resume/CV

-### (2017-present) Work with data
+### Work with data
 2017-...

 __*Data scientist, independent contractor.*__

-I take small to medium Data Science projects (less than a year) in Chicago or tele.
+>I take small to medium Data Science projects (less than a year) in Chicago or tele.
 Green Card holder, complete work authorization in the US.

 Tools: there is nothing in the world a Ph.D. in Physics and Mathematics who started writing code in assembler on PDP-8 can not learn in a month.
 I'm serious.<br>